TimAndersonKFBS/CleaningDataCourseProject/CODEBOOK.md

 ### Codebook

 * subject_ID
     * integer.
 1 to 30.
 Identifies each study subject.
+From "subject_test" and "subject_train" tables
 * activity_ID
     * integer.
-The activity subject performed at the time of the observation.
+The activity subject performed at the time of the observation. "y_test" and "y_train" tables (1) WALKING
-        1. WALKING
-        2. WALKING_UPSTAIRS
+        (2) WALKING_UPSTAIRS
-        3. WALKING_DOWNSTAIRS
+        (3) WALKING_DOWNSTAIRS
-        4. SITTING
+        (4) SITTING
-        5. STANDING
+        (5) STANDING
-        6. LAYING
+        (6) LAYING
 * activity_name
     * character.
 Descriptive name for the activity in which the subject was engaged at the time of the observation.
+Calculated based on "activity_ID"

+The following variable represent mean and st dev columns from the "X_test" and "X_train" tables
 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y
 * tBodyAcc-mean()-X.1